tektutor/git-china-june2023-batch1/Day1/README.md

 core.logallrefupdates=true
 </pre>

-## Saving the git config details on the local scope.
+## Lab - Saving the git config details on the local scope.
 These config changes are only applied to a single git repo

 The local git configurations are stored within in the local git repo folder at the below path ./git/config